Point of Care Testing (POCT): The Growing Role for Biomedical Scientists

 When new POCT devices are being evaluated, biomedical scientists contribute to the assessment process.
 This involves analytical validation, comparison with laboratory methods, workflow analysis, and connectivity assessment.

-UKAS accreditation for POCT against ISO 22870 is increasingly expected within NHS trusts.
+UKAS accreditation for POCT against ISO 15189:2022 (Annex A) is expected within NHS trusts.
 Biomedical scientists leading POCT services need a thorough understanding of these requirements.

 The POCT Coordinator Role